svenssonjoel/lispBM/README.md

 8. (DONE) Add STM32f4 example code (repl implementation)
 9. (DONE) Port to nrf52840_pca10056 - 256k ram platform (same changes as above).
 10. (DONE) Reduce size of builtins.c and put platform specific built in functions elsewhere.
 (Builtins.c will be removed an replaced by fundamentals.c)
-11. (DONE, for eval_cps) Implement 'progn' facility.
+11. (DONE) Implement 'progn' facility.
 12. (DONE) Remove the "gensym" functionality havent found a use for it so far and it only complicates things.
-13. Add NRF52 example repl to repository
+13. (DONE) Add NRF52 example repl to repository
+14. Add ESP32 example repl to repository.
-14. Test on all platforms after big changes to eval_cps.c.
+15. Test on all platforms after big changes to eval_cps.c.
-15. Implement some looping structure for speed or just ease of use.
+16. Implement some looping structure for speed or just ease of use.
-16. Be much more stringent on checking of error conditions etc.
+17. Be much more stringent on checking of error conditions etc.

 ## Compile for linux (Requires 32bit libraries.
 May need something like "multilib" on a 64bit linux)